stephenfeagin/PyAdventOfCode/2018/README.md

 library.
 I have used black, mypy, and pytest for development purposes, but the solutions themselves have no external dependencies.

+Each directory contains the solutions for that day.
+Each day folder contains the following files:

+- `README.md`: The original brief from the AoC website and any notes and/or attribution
+- `day\_0x.py`: The solutions file for that day
+- `input.txt`: The full puzzle input from AoC
+- `test\_day\_0x.py`: File with pytest code for that day's examples
+- `test\_input\*.txt`: Optional test input file(s) for the examples.
+Not all days have this file, as the example input may be typed directly into `test\_day\_0x.py`.

 I have tried to be as consistent as possible across challenge days for 2018.
 Every `.py` file for completed solutions has been run through [black](https://github.com/ambv/black) and [mypy](https://mypy-lang.org).